Photo via Pixabay by Skeeze

 Summer weather means many different things to different people, depending on where they live.
 But one common thread that links them all is that summertime brings a mess of storms, floods, and dangerous lightning.
 It’s important to be prepared for all types of weather so you’ll have peace of mind that your family is safe when the time comes, which usually means a bit of preparation and planning.

-Tornadoes cause quite a bit of damage throughout the U.S. every year, and since they sometimes require immediate action, it’s important to have a good plan in place that the entire family is familiar with.
-That starts with having everyone meet in the innermost room of the house, or in a basement away from windows.
-Bathrooms in the middle of the home are great places to take shelter, and you might consider dragging a mattress inside with you to tent over everyone should debris fall.
-Make sure any outdoor toys or furniture are either brought inside or bolted down well to decrease the risk that they will go flying in high winds.
+Tornadoes cause quite a bit of damage throughout the U.S. every year.
+Since they sometimes require immediate action.
+It’s essential to have a good plan in place that the entire family is familiar.
+That starts with having everyone meet in the innermost room of the house, or a basement away from windows.
+Bathrooms in the middle of the home are great places to take shelter.
+You might consider dragging a mattress inside with you to tent over everyone should debris fall.
+Make sure any outdoor toys or furniture are either brought inside or bolted down well.
+This will decrease the risk that they will go flying in high winds.

 Summer is, of course, the best time for family fun, but it never hurts to be prepared as well.
 Remember to keep abreast of weather reports–either by radio or your phone–and don’t hesitate in an evacuation.

 Sean Morris became a stay-at-home dad after the birth of his son.
-Though he loved his career in social work, he couldn’t pass up the opportunity to get to spend more time with his kids.
-He enjoys sharing his experiences via LearnFit.org and hopes writing for the site will help him provide other parents with tips and advice on juggling life, career, and family.
+Though he loved his career in social work.
+He couldn’t pass up the opportunity to get to spend more time with his kids.
+Sean enjoys sharing his experiences via LearnFit.org.
+Sean had hopes writing for the site.
+This will